 Can the Patent Office reject a patent application on one ground and decline to analyse the rest in the name of efficiency?
-Using the Bombay High Court’s ruling in JFC Steel Corporation v.
-Controller of Patents & Designs, Priyam explores the limits of judicial economy in rejection orders, along with issues relating to insufficient disclosure and foreign prosecution history.
+Using the Bombay High Court’s ruling in [Edit: fixed an error in the case name] JFE Steel Corporation v.
+The Assistant Controller of Patents & Designs, Priyam explores the limits of judicial economy in rejection orders, along with issues relating to insufficient disclosure and foreign prosecution history.
 Priyam is a 3rd-year student at the National Law School of India University, Bengaluru.
 He is interested in contemporary discussions surrounding intellectual property and criminal law.

 Sufficiency of Disclosure and Patent Rejections